CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Assists in development of project plans, time and cost estimates, implementation schedules, and project time lines.

 Supports technology at Council and Committee meetings as needed.
-Answers Help Desk phone calls and participates in on-call rotation as required.
+Answers Help Desk tickets and participates in on-call rotation as required.

 Performs other duties as assigned.